-(July 31, 2015 - \$30,430,306).
+The Company classifies its share capital, share-based payments reserve and warrants reserve as capital, which at July 31, 2017 totalled \$34,006,778 (July 31, 2016 - \$30,743,584).
 When managing capital, the Company's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 Management adjusts the capital structure as necessary in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish qualitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent upon external financing to fund its activities.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is appropriate.
-There were no changes in the Company's approach to capital management during the nine-month period ended April 30, 2017, period ended July 31, 2016 and fiscal year ended July 31, 2015.
+There were no changes in the Company's approach to capital management during the years ended July 31, 2017 and July 31, 2016.
 The Company is not subject to any externally imposed capital requirements.